-PI3-kinase and PARP inhibitor combo may offer new treatment option for triple-neg breast cancersNovember 12th, 2012 in Cancer /
+PI3-kinase and PARP inhibitor combo may offer new treatment option for triple-neg breast cancersNovember 12, 2012 in Medicine & Health / Cancer

 The simultaneous inhibition of two separate and seemingly unrelated pathways could potentially provide an effective treatment for women with triple-negative breast cancer, according to results of two studies published in the November issue of Cancer Discovery, a journal of the American Association for Cancer Research.